interTwin-eu/itwinai/use-cases/virgo/README.md

 itwinai exec-pipeline --config config.yaml --pipe-key training_pipeline --steps 1:
 ```

-Launch distributed training with SLURM using the dedicated `slurm.sh` job script:
+Alternatively, you can run distributed training with SLURM using the dedicated `slurm.sh` job script:

 ```bash
 # Distributed training with torch DistributedDataParallel